akonecki/CodingProjects/ctci/iteration1/chapter11/README.md

 #### Problem Solution
 - The solution performs a linear traversal in both directions when an empty string is found.
 This is alright, but begs the question how sparse is the data set going to be to allow this to be an efficient means.
 Wose case still requires O(N/2).

+### Problem 6
+#### Problem Statement
+>
+Given a non-square matrix with each row and column sorted, find an element.

+#### Problem Discussion
+- would need to determine the definition of the matrix.
+  - if matrix is if each row was taken and iterated through the columns and placed in a single array and the array is sorted then can obtain a worse case execution of the search of O(lgMlgN).
+  - if the matrix is expanded into a single array one row at a time and the array is no longer sorted then the worse case execution of the search will be
+  O(MlgN).

+#### Problem Design
+- both are fairly simple to implement so will go ahead and implement both.
+One will just iterate through all the rows in order.
+A bianry search is only performed if the value is greater than or equal to the first in the row and less than or equal to the last element in the row.
+- the second will use the binary search first on getting the mid row.
+Then if the first is than or equal and the last for the row is greater or equal binary search on the row is performed.
+If not then inspect the first element is the vlaue is less than go up in rows, else go down in rows.

+#### Problem Issues
+-

+#### Problem Solution
+-